 Always store gasoline vehicles in a well ventilated area.
 Ventilation prevents gasoline fumes from accumulating.
 Never fuel a vehicle in an area that is subject to flame or spark.
-Pay particular attention to natural gas or propane water heaters and furnaces.
+Pay particular attention to natural gas or propane

 Never work around or operate a vehicle in an environment that does not ventilate exhaust gases from the area.
 Carbon monoxide is a dangerous gas that can cause unconsciousness and is potentially lethal.